Vendor management systems: Best software options in 2025

 straight to your inbox

 A vendor management system automates all vendor-related activities after the procurement process.
-These activities include documenting vendor details, collecting a W9, and recording vendor data in a way that makes it easily accessible and discoverable by stakeholders across your business.
+These activities include documenting vendor details, collecting a W9, and recording vendor data so stakeholders can easily access and discover it across your business.

-- No single source of truth: Tracking and managing all the associated vendor information, contracts, and documents often falls on the finance team, a process that’s riddled with manual work, fragmented data sources, and a lot of much time spent on admin.
+- No single source of truth.
+The finance team often tracks and manages all the associated vendor information, contracts, and documents.
+This process is riddled with manual work, fragmented data sources, and a lot of time spent on admin.

 - Overspending: SaaS companies are notorious for their opaque pricing.
 This makes it difficult for finance teams to understand if the quoted price or the price they receive at renewal is fair.

-These realities have created an urgent need for vendor management systems that provide a single view into every vendor detail, document, and transaction.
-Without easy access to these resources, it’s virtually impossible for any finance team to make confident purchasing or renewal decisions.
+There’s real demand for vendor management systems that offer a comprehensive view of all vendor details, documents, and transactions.
+Without straightforward access to these resources, finance teams struggle to confidently make purchasing or renewal decisions.

 How can VMS systems help me?

 A solid vendor management platform will help you audit—and control—who supplies your business.
 You’ll be able to modify contracts based on actual needs.
-And you’ll be able to ensure vendor and supplier spending reflects the actual service your teams experience.
+You’ll be able to ensure vendor and supplier spending reflects the actual service your team's experience.
 Many of these vendor management workflows can be automated, including:

 Measuring vendor performance

 Businesses often turn to contingent workers and external service providers for specific services they can’t access in-house due to bandwidth or budgetary constraints.
-But the risk of engaging and onboarding outside parties needs to be balanced with the rewards of high performance.
-The best VMS will help the business understand how vendors and suppliers are delivering on their promises.
-They will help you see:
+However, the risk of engaging and onboarding outside parties needs to be balanced with the rewards of high performance.
+The best VMS systems help you understand how vendors and suppliers deliver on promises.
+They help you see:

 - If project milestones are being achieved